Federal judge orders freeze on police promotions system in Prince George’s after lawsuit alleges bias

 In a motion to the court, the plaintiffs blame the department’s promotion exam system for the disparities.
 Lawyers for the officers who are suing argued that data collected as part of the lawsuit showed that for years, the pass rates for the tests that determine promotion eligibility and rank were consistently lower among Black and Hispanic officers — which experts said was statistically significant and could not have happened by chance.

-As a result, according to the lawsuit, Black and Hispanic officers as a group were promoted at lower rates than white officers for five years in a row.
+As a result, the lawsuit asserts, Black and Hispanic officers as a group were promoted at lower rates than White officers for five years in a row.

 The judge wrote that the “adverse impacts” at each level of the promotion process are “interconnected” because test disparities at lower levels ultimately influence who is eligible for the more-prestigious placements.